congsinhv/health_management_frontend/docs/project-overview-pdr.md

 4. Users can view their account activity and login history
 5. Users can manage privacy and notification settings
 6. Users can export their health data
+7. Users can manage their registered devices (Phase 11)

 #### Health Tracking Module